E X T E N D E D B I O

 Cross-Cultural Foundations

-Kate draws on a decade of international conservation work with local and Indigenous communities, alongside sustainability communications and cross-cultural climate campaigns.
+Kate's decade in menstrual health draws on a formative decade of international conservation work with local and Indigenous communities, alongside sustainability communications and cross-cultural climate campaigns.
 As Editor of Green Europe (Sawday’s/Penguin, 2009) and a former Protected Landscape consultant, she worked across Africa, Scandinavia, South America and Central Europe, where she learned from female-led community micro-enterprises, sat in circle with women and girls, and witnessed rites of passage.
-These formative experiences shape her culturally sensitive, justice-oriented approach to menstrual equity.
+These formative experiences shape her culturally sensitive, justice-oriented and systems-wide approach to menstrual equity.
 She brings further academic depth as a graduate of Dr Lara Owen’s Masters-level programme in Contemporary Menstrual Studies.

 Roots, Linguistics & Early Influences

-Kate is of the Celtic Nations: a Welsh woman with grandmothers from Scotland and Ireland, now based in Cornwall.
-A linguist at heart, she is currently learning Welsh and Cornish and is a member of the Cornish Language Fellowship and the Endangered Languages Project.
+Kate is of the Celtic Nations: raised in Wales, with grandmothers from Scotland and from Ireland, she is now based in Cornwall.
 She speaks fluent Italian (BA Italian, University of Bristol) and studied Philosophy, Ethics and Semiotics in the department of Umberto Eco at the University of Bologna.
-Italian-rooted feminism, activism and social-movement theory continue to inform her worldview.
+Italian-rooted feminism, activism and social theory continue to inform her worldview.

 Lived Experience & Menstrualism